jakejackson1/gravityflowformconnector/readme.md

 Bug reports and pull requests are welcome.

-If you'd like to receive the release version, automatic updates and support please sign up for the beta: https://gravityflow.io.
+If you'd like to receive the release version, automatic updates and support please purchase a license: https://gravityflow.io.

 ## Installation Instructions